RPL Guide - Bachelor of Nursing (3005105)

 The outcome will be emailed to you within 20 working days of receiving your application unless further clarification or supporting documents are required, in which case we will contact you.

-If you haven’t enrolled in units via My Enrolment, do so now using the recommended course progression found on the Course structure page.
+If you haven’t enrolled in units via My Enrolment, do so now using the recommended course progression found on the Course Requirements page.
 For personal assistance with your study plan please contact us.

 Accepting credit granted for international students